Skip to content

 It is the responsibility of the user creating/selecting the product to ensure they are selecting the correct location.

-Created On Column - This column stores the date that a given product was created on.
+Created On - This column stores the date that a given product was created on.

-Updated On Column - This column stores the date that a given product was last updated on.
+Updated On - This column stores the date that a given product was last updated on.

 Sorting the 'Products' List - Columns can be sorted by ascending or descending order by clicking on the arrow to the right of the heading title.
 When the arrow is facing upwards the list is sorted in ascending order.
 When it is facing downwards, the list is sorted in descending order.